 One of the main advantages of our research design is our ability to isolate variation from various GE and policy reaction channels, while at the same time introducing a source of exogenous variation linked with a macroeconomic variable.
+This experiment allows firms to form their own views about the nature of the economy, but keep the external environment fixed.
 By exploiting deviations from full information and an information treatment, we find that an increase in the expected exchange rate increases imports in the cross-section of firms.
 Other studies have explored this strategic anticipatory behavior, particularly concerning other future costs such as tariffs (Alessandria, Khan, and Khederlarian, 2024).

-Interpreting our results as an estimate of the inter-temporal elasticity of trade outcomes to depreciations requires the identifying assumption that our instrument does not affect other determinants of import demand that we are not controlling for.
-Exclusion restrictions are not testable, but we provide evidence that the exclusion restriction is not violated by a very natural alternative explanation, that our treatment shifts expected inflation, which determines import demand.
+Interpreting our results as an estimate of the inter-temporal elasticity of trade outcomes to depreciations requires the identifying assumption that our instrument does not affect other determinants of import demand that we are not controlling for, a standard exclusion restriction in instrumental variables research designs.
+Exclusion restrictions are not testable, but we provide evidence that the exclusion restriction is not violated by a very natural and salient alternative explanation, that our treatment shifts expected inflation, and those inflation shifts induce changes in import demand.

-Specifically, we estimate regression 2, but instead of using the exchange rate expectations as our endogenous variable, we use inflation expectations.
+We estimate regression 2, but instead of using the exchange rate expectations as our endogenous variable, we use inflation expectations.
 Table 4 shows the results.

 The elasticity of import demand to changes in expected inflation in Table 4 is small and statistically insignificant.
-We cannot rule out that there are other economic outcomes that firm managers are learning indirectly from when we provide information about the exchange rate.
+We cannot rule out that there are other economic outcomes that firm managers are learning indirectly from when we provide information about the exchange rate and that we did not measure.
 However, obtaining null results from inflation expectations is a strong piece of evidence that is consistent with our interpretation.

 Our paper contributes to recent work estimating the elasticity of imports to changes in future costs.
-For instance, Khan and Khederlarian (2021) estimate an import elasticity to expected changes in tariffs due to NAFTA, finding an import elasticity of 6 percent, consistent with our findings.
+For instance, Khan and Khederlarian (2021) estimate an import elasticity to expected changes in tariffs due to NAFTA, finding an import